MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

 - **AppType** - The type of the container, from which logs are emitted.

 - **BridgeInstanceId** -  A unique ID given to the Office windows app instance, used to corelate all the events from a single app session.
-We cannot derive any PII from this ID.
+We can't derive any PII from this ID.

 - **Count** - Count of licenses.